- Shop Now

-In the weeks leading up to Thanksgiving we will add plenty of holiday focused add-ons including gravy, cranberry sauce, mashed potatoes, squash, a holiday produce box, and more.
+In the weeks leading up to Thanksgiving we will add plenty of holiday focused add-ons including gravy, mashed potatoes, roasted squash, a holiday produce box, and more.
 Of course, we’ll offer our entire regular store as well so you can purchase your regularly needed groceries, too.

 Not sure how much turkey you need?

 We recommend 1-1.5 pounds of turkey per person; this should provide some leftovers, too.
 Each family differs in their protein consumption so this is only a suggestion based on our own families, the sides we make, and leftovers we desire.